 Below the Title Bar is the Menu Bar, which shows Anzio's menu options.
+Below that is the toolbar.
 At the bottom is the Status Line.

 The remainder of the window is the Active Area, which is used by the host program to display characters.
 This area is divided (although you can't see it) into rows and columns of character cells.
 To start with, it shows 80 columns and 24 or 25 rows; this is known as the screen size.
 Every character cell is the same size, and can contain a character in a certain font size.